cj-hilder/ble-hr-tool/README.md

 - *Max response lag* — How long HR is allowed to keep rising after entering 'Rest or pull back' before a heart rate Reset is forced.
 This specifically targets the delayed-recovery pattern.
 - *Resets before warning* — How many heart rate Resets trigger the end-session advisory.

-**Activity limit and budget**
+**Time limit and budget**

-The activity time limit and the budget setting work together to define how you count your daily exercise allowance.
+The time limit and the budget setting work together to define how you count your daily exercise allowance.
 The right choice depends on how well your HR is regulated.

 When your HR is **dysregulated**, the appropriate response to 'Rest or pull back' is to stop completely — not to ease off, but to fully stop.
 You only accrue exercise credit while the app is in the active state.
 Set *Budget with* to **Active time**, and your limit will count only the time your HR is actually in the Continue activity zone.

-When your HR is **regulated**, it becomes possible to stay active during 'Rest or pull back' by reducing effort slightly — a gentle walk rather than a stop.
+When your HR is **regulated**, it becomes possible to stay active during 'Rest or pull back' by reducing effort slightly.
 In this case, meaningful exercise is happening whenever your HR is at or above your target minimum, regardless of which state the app has triggered.
 Set *Budget with* to **Target time**, and your limit will count any second your HR is at or above *Target min*, across all states.

 - *Budget with* — Selects what counts toward your daily budget. **Active time** counts seconds in the Continue activity state. **Target time** counts seconds at or above Target Min HR, regardless of state.
-- *Activity time limit* — Total budget allowed per session, in minutes.
+- *Time limit* — Total budget allowed per session, in minutes.
 When reached, the app transitions to the heart rate Reset state.
 Set to 0 to disable.
 The session does not end automatically — you may choose to continue or finish.

 **Target zone**
-- *Target min / max* — The HR range used for target time budgeting.
-When *Budget with* is set to Target time, any second your HR is at or above *Target min* counts toward your limit, regardless of which state the app is in.
-The zone is also shown as a visual guide on the speedometer in all modes.
+- *Target min / max* — The target zone is shown as a visual guide on the speedometer in all modes.
+This is a visual guide and is not used for calculations or transitions.
+In addition, when *Budget with* is set to Target time, any time your HR is at or above *Target min* counts toward your time limit, regardless of which state the app is in.

 **Alerts**
 - *Vibration / Sound* — Intensity of the state-transition alerts (Off / Subtle / Intense).